TYPES OF PAIN

 ARTHRITIS

-Although most people probably associate the term arthritis with a single disease, it is actually more of an encompassing umbrella term that includes over 100 different conditions.
-Like fibromyalgia, arthritis affects the musculoskeletal system; specifically an individual’s joints and bones.
+Although most people probably associate the term arthritis with a single disease, it is actually more of an encompassing umbrella term that includes many conditions.
 Symptoms stemming from arthritis-related conditions can include pain, joint stiffness, and damage to joint cartilage.
 Arthritis is the leading cause of chronic pain in Australia today.

 CHRONIC BACK PAIN

 Roughly 80% of people will experience some form of notable back pain throughout their lives.
-Although the origin of this pain can be injury-related, often it just comes on gradually as people age.
-However, it is alarming that back injuries are now one of the leading causes of workplace disability.
-Chronic back pain can specifically be the result of:
+Although the origin of this pain can be injury-related, often it just comes on gradually as we age.

 CHRONIC HEADACHES